polyfy/polylith/readme.md

 ```
 <img src="images/info-12.png" width="30%">

-To include all brick and environment tests, we can type:
+To include all brick and environment tests (except `dev`) we can type:
 ```sh
 poly info :all
 ```
 <img src="images/info-13.png" width="30%">

-...and to include dev, type:
+...to also include dev, type:
 ```
 poly info :all :dev
 ```
 <img src="images/info-14.png" width="30%">

-To include the `development` environments in the tests are normally not something we need to do,
+To run the brick tests from the `development` environments is something we normally don't need to do,
 but it's good to know that the possibility exists.

 Now let's see if it actually works: